riolaf05/ai_obj_detection_cd/real_time_posenet_edge_tpu/edge_cloud_integration/README.md

 ### Activity Recognition on Edge TPU

-Activity recognition inference with Edge TPU and model train on GCP
+This project aims to perform activity recognition inference from pose estimation on edge devices with TPU, using ML pipeline for training steps on GCP.

 Workflow: